Want a short resource that answers questions about PFA implementation? Download PFA Fast Facts here.

 We’ve established an online application portal and funded culturally specific agencies that utilize their experience, community trust, and cultural and linguistic expertise to provide outreach to Preschool for All priority populations.
 PFA-funded navigators at four Family Connector Organizations – Self Enhancement, Inc.; Immigrant & Refugee Community Organization; Latino Network; and Native American Youth & Family Center – help families through the application and enrollment process, and also connect PFA families with other needed community resources.

-Seventy-six percent of current PFA students were able to enroll in their family’s first choice preschool, and 93% enrolled in one of their top three choices!
+76% of PFA students were able to enroll in their family’s first choice preschool, and 93% enrolled in one of their top three choices!

 Inclusion